flenniken/statictea/docs/runCommand.md

 * [readDocComments](#readdoccomments) &mdash; Read the doc comment lines.
 * [readFunctionStatements](#readfunctionstatements) &mdash; Read the function definition statements and return true when successful.
 * [processFunctionStartLine](#processfunctionstartline) &mdash; If the line is the start of a function definition, return true and fill in the function signature.
-* [defineFunctionAssignVar](#definefunctionassignvar) &mdash; If the statement starts a function definition, define it, assign the variable and return true.
+* [defineUserFunctionAssignVar](#defineuserfunctionassignvar) &mdash; If the statement starts a function definition, define it, assign the variable and return true.
 * [runCommand](#runcommand) &mdash; Run a command and fill in the variables dictionaries.

 # Statement